scrambledpie/GPVAE/README.md

 This will train the GP-VAE from scratch using the standard ELBO derived for this problem (code also support Neural Process ELBO).
 All output (checkpoints, plots, training metrics, source code) is stored in a new subdirectory ```GPVAE/debug/(unique run name)```.

-If you want to make a video out of the training images, navigate to the pics folder and type
+If you want to make a video out of the training images, (tested on ubuntu with ffmpeg installed) navigate to the pics folder and type
 ```
 ffmpeg -pattern_type glob -i "*.png" -r 5 -pix_fmt yuv420p training.mp4
 ```